hagemon/hagemon.github.io/content/_index.md

 Yize Le, received his bachelor's degree in Software Engineering from [Fuzhou Univerisity](https://ccds.fzu.edu.cn) (2013-2017) and master's degree in Computer Science from [Chongqing Univerisity](http://www.cs.cqu.edu.cn) (2017-2020).

 He has experiences on iOS/Web development and has ability on building AI models.
-He studied on deep metric learning, deep hashing and big data analytics in past years, but has recently become more interested in software analytics and trustworthy AI.
+He studied on deep metric learning, deep hashing and big data analytics in past years, but has recently become more interested in trustworthy AI and software analytics.

 I wrote some [posts](/posts) to document learnt knowledge, keep updating!